rbaltrusch/objectbatch/examples/simple_class/README.md

 11	exit /b
 ```

-The class header is defined one lines 1 and 2,
+1) The class header is defined one lines 1 and 2.
+1) We define a public method *myMethod* on lines 4 to 6.
+	- This method can be called using the syntax: *call # obj myMethod*.
+1) We define the class constructor, a public method called *construct*.
+	- This method can be called using the syntax *call new SimpleClass obj construct*.

 ## How to run

 To run this example, run: